Evolutionary Variational Inequalities on the Hellinger-Kantorovich and Spherical Hellinger-Kantorovich spaces: Density bounds for the MM scheme

 under the sole assumption that the function $E,$ which generates $\E$ in \eqref{EntropyFunctional}, is convex.
 We will write \eqref{schemerepeat}$_\HK$ and \eqref{schemerepeat}$_\SHK$ to distinguish the two different incremental minimization schemes.

+Note that for our bounded and convex domains $X\subset \R^d$ the convergence with respect to $\HK$ or $\SHK$ is equivalent to the weak* convergence of measures.
+Moreover, by our assumptions $\E$ is weakly* lower semicontinuous and linearly bounded from below.
+Hence in both cases the functionals to be minimized are coercive (for $\tau>0$ sufficiently small) and weakly* lower semicontinuous.
+Hence, the minimizing movement scheme is well defined for arbitrarily many steps.

-We will start by providing a Lemma that is a generalization of Otto's argument in \cite{Otto96DDDE}.
-Let $\mu_{1}$ the one step solution to either of the minimization schemes \eqref{schemerepeat}.
-According to the Lemma, mass can be transferred from a set $A$ to some set $\bfT(A),$ only if it results in a situation where the density $\rho_{1}=\frac{\d\mu_{1}}{\d\mathcal{L}^{d}}$ at the destination $\bfT(A),$ is less than the destiny in the origin $A.$ In the case of the Wasserstein distance where mass can only be transported, this is enough to prove bounds for $\rho_{1},$ by studying the set where the density is below the minimum of $\rho_{0}.$ However, for the case of $\SHK$ the arguments are a bit more involved, while for $\HK,$ we even need the extra Assumption \eqref{assumHK} to get the lower bound.
+We will start by providing a lemma that is a generalization of Otto's argument in \cite[Lem.\,1.1.2]{Otto96DDDE}.
+Let $\mu_{1}$ be defined as the one-step solution to either of the minimization schemes \eqref{schemerepeat}.
+According to the Lemma, mass can be transferred from a set $A$ to some set $\bfT(A),$ only if it results in a situation where the density $\rho_{1}=\frac{\d\mu_{1}}{\d \Ld }$ at the destination $\bfT(A),$ is less than the density in the original $A$.
+In the case of the Wasserstein distance where mass can only be transported, this is enough to prove bounds for $\rho_{1},$ by studying the set where the density is below the minimum of $\rho_{0}.$ However, for our distances $\HK$ and $\SHK$ the arguments are a bit more involved.